Flash in other media: The Flash (2023)

-A story treatment for the film would've been written by Phil Lord and Chris Miller.
+A story treatment for the film would have been written by Phil Lord and Chris Miller.
 The studio was courting the duo to also direct, but they declined due to their busy schedule.
 The studio instead signed Seth Grahame-Smith to write and direct.
 In April 2016, he dropped out due to creative differences.
 The studio retained his script.
 Greg Berlanti, who co-created The CW's television series of the same name, was previously said to be writer and director.
-It was revealed by producer Charles Roven that the film and Aquaman will take place after the events of Justice League and thus will not be an origin story.
+It was revealed by producer Charles Roven that the film and Aquaman would take place after the events of Justice League and thus would not be an origin story.
 In June 2016, it was revealed that Rick Famuyiwa would be taking the helm as a director for The Flash.
 Famuyiwa posted a photo on his Instagram page that he did research on the character.
 In July 2016, Kiersey Clemons was announced as being cast in the role of Iris West.
 In August, Ray Fisher was announced to reprise his role as Victor Stone / Cyborg.
 However director Famuyiwa denied Cyborg's involvement in the film.
 Filming was scheduled to start in January 2017 in London, England.
 On September 9, 2016, Variety reported that Billy Crudup was in talks for the role of Henry Allen.
 On October 31, 2016, The Hollywood Reporter reported that Famuyiwa had left the film over creative differences.
-In an interview with IGN, Miller explained that their character will be an amateur superhero speedster.
+In an interview with IGN, Miller explained that their character would be an amateur superhero speedster.
 On January 25, 2017, Variety reported that Joby Harold would rewrite the script for the film.
 On April 27, 2017, Screen Junkies reported that Robert Zemeckis was in talks to direct the film.
 In May, the studio had Robert Zemeckis, Matthew Vaughn, and Sam Raimi on a shortlist of possible directors for the film.
 Later that month, Raimi and Marc Webb had dropped out from the running.
 In June 2017, The Wrap reported that Lord and Miller were in talks to direct the film again.
-In September 2017, Deadline reported that Gal Gadot will reprise her role as Diana Prince / Wonder Woman in the movie.
+In September 2017, Deadline reported that Gal Gadot would reprise her role as Diana Prince / Wonder Woman in the film.